-Jack and I looked at each other and smiled.
+Jack and I look at each other and smile.

-Coach let us leave.
-In the hall, ‘Gator asked, “What’s y’all smilin’ ‘bout in there?”
+Coach lets us leave.
+In the hall, ‘Gator asks, “What’s y’all smilin’ ‘bout in there?”

 “Oh, we know what kinda girlfriend ya needs, ‘Gator.”

 “We ain’t tellin’ ‘til y’all figures it out yerself.”

 He put both of us in arm locks.
 “I could beat it out o’ you’s.”

-“Naw, ‘Gator we’d jist tell ever’one you’s jealous of Jack for replacing you as my boyfriend,” I joshed him.
+“Naw, ‘Gator we’d jist tell ever’one you’s jealous of Jack for replacing you as my boyfriend,” I josh him.

 “Grrr,” and then he laughs.
 “Y’all is too much fun.”

-Our busy day ended up with the nightly ‘Waltons’ calling back and forth.
-It was the reason we all left our bedroom doors open.
+Our busy day ends up with the nightly ‘Waltons’ calling back and forth.
+It was the reason we all leave our bedroom doors open.

 “Good night, Jim Bob,” they called out.

 “Good night, Mary Ellen,” we both respond.

-“Good night, John Boy,” they added to the routine.
+“Good night, John Boy,” they add to the routine.

-We both giggled and poked each other at the change.
+We both giggle and poke each other at the change.

 “Whatcha y’all laughing ‘bout?”
 Angie calls out.